 If we do not agree to change your health and or personal information in accordance with your request, we will permit you to make a statement of the requested changes and we will enclose this with your record.

-Should you wish to obtain access to or request changes to your health and or personal information you can ask for our General Manager (see details below) who can give you more detailed information about CAG access and correction procedure.3.4 DATA QUALITY
+Should you wish to obtain access to or request changes to your health and or personal information you can ask for our Practice Manager (see details below) who can give you more detailed information about CAG access and correction procedure.3.4 DATA QUALITY

 CAG may store the personal information we collect from you in various forms, including through an electronic database.